CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 For more information, and special cases, check our separate ["How to create new user account" documentation](../../accounts/how-to-create-new-user-account.md).

-## Step 2: join an existing project, or create a new one
+## Step 2: Join an existing project, or create a new one

 Second, you need to belong to a computing project.
 This is because CSC needs to keep track of how our resources are used, and computing projects are the